 Ceramics is an ancient industry that dates back to the time before history began.
 The oldest existing ceramic piece is the so-called Venus of Dolní Věstonice, a small statue of a female that was found in a small prehistoric settlement in the Czech Republic, and dates back to 28,000 BCE.
 These days, ceramics is not just a thriving industry, but a popular hobby as well.
 In this article, we are going to explore ceramics, discuss painting ceramics with acrylic paint, and the best type of ceramics to paint.

-What Is the Best Type of Ceramic to Paint?
+What Type of Ceramic can be Painted?

 The term ceramic has come to mean pottery in all its forms, be it glazed or unglazed, painted or plain.
 There are three main types of ceramic that we will look at, and then we will establish which is the best type to paint.